robcarver17/pysystemtrade/docs/userguide.md

 |:-------------------------:|:---------:|:---------------:|:----:|:--------------------------------------------------------------:|
 | `system.get_instrument_list`  | Standard  |                        |  D,O   | List of instruments available; eithier from config.instrument weights, config.instruments, or from data set|

+Other methods exist to access logging and cacheing.

 ### Data object